Multicast made easy

 The PCI Express based reflective memory solutions provides significant benefits over alternative solutions:

-Data in main memory – the Dolphin Express IX reflective memory solutions utilize main memory to store data.
+- Data in main memory – the PCI Express reflective memory solutions utilize main memory to store data.
 This has several significant benefits:

 - Reading data in main memory is significantly faster than solutions storing data in specialized PCIe device memory located in the computer IO system.